tezos/tezos-mirror/docs/user/glossary.rst

     will be given twice as many rights to bake.

 _`Smart contract`
-    `Account`_ which is associated to a `Michelson
-    <glossary_michelson_>`__ script.
-They are created with an explicit
-    origination_ operation and are therefore sometimes called originated accounts.
-The address of a smart contract always starts with the letters ``KT1`.
+    Account_ which is associated to a Michelson_ script.
+They are created with an explicit origination_ operation and are therefore sometimes called originated accounts.
+The address of a smart contract always starts with the letters ``KT1``.

 _`Transaction`
     An operation_ to transfer tez between two accounts, or to run the code of a